 Last but not least (probably the most important), know your stuff.
 Have a strategy, know your upside picks, who not to draft due to risk etc. basically, read the articles below.

-This article is designed to coordination with my recent article on targeting mid-round quarterbacks.
+This article is designed to coordinate with my recent article on targeting mid-round quarterbacks.
 Both in terms of who you should target, and at what point of the draft you should eschew your options at running back and wide receiver in order to secure him.
-Late round quarterbacks are usually your backup, but you'll want a sizable amount of upside as with any draft pick made … [Read more...]
+Late round quarterbacks are usually your backup, but you’ll want […]